 Where can I find details of school policies?

 - All essential policies are on our website.
-For parents who have a log-on code, these policies are also available on our VLE.

 Who can I contact for further information?

 - Stockport Local Offer

 - Please ask to see Mrs Elise Messham (Head teacher)

 - Telephone: 0161 439 5114

 - Parents in Partnership is a voluntary group for parents and carers of children with disabilities or additional needs in Stockport.

 - Information about support and services available from Stockport Local Authority can be found at www.sensupportstockport.uk or www.stockportinfo.co.uk